Jamesrolandv/myportfolio/wp-content/plugins/mystickymenu/readme.txt

-===Floating Notification Bar, Sticky Menu on Scroll, Announcement Banner, and Sticky Header for Any Theme - My Sticky Bar (formerly myStickymenu)===
+=== My Sticky Bar - Floating Notification Bar & Sticky Header (formerly myStickymenu) ===
 Contributors: tomeraharon, galdub, premio Tags:notification bar, floating bar, sticky menu, sticky header, sticky bar Requires at least: 3.5.1
-Tested up to: 6.5
+Tested up to: 6.8
-Stable tag: 2.7
+Stable tag: 2.8.3
-License: GPLv2 or later
+License: GPLv3

-🔔 Create a welcome notification bar for your website.
+Create a welcome notification bar for your website.
 Also, My Sticky Bar plugin can make your menu or header sticky to the top when scrolled 📌

 == Description ==

 <a href="https://premio.io/help/mystickymenu/?utm_source=wordpressorg" target="_blank" title="Support">Support</a> | <a href="https://demo.premio.io/mystickymenu/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">Demo</a> | <a href="https://premio.io/?utm_source=wordpressorg" target="_blank" title="WordPress plugins">Recommended Plugins</a> | <a href="https://premio.io/downloads/mystickymenu/?utm_source=wordpressorg" target="_blank" title="My Sticky Bar Pro"><strong>Upgrade to Pro ⭐</strong></a>

-<strong>Use My Sticky Bar to create a beautiful notification bar for your website.
+<strong>Use My Sticky Bar (formerly myStickymenu) to create a beautiful notification bar for your website.
 You can also use this notification bar & sticky menu plugin to make your menu or header sticky on top of page, after desired number of pixels when scrolled.
 You can use it also to create a Welcome bar for announcements, promotion and more.
 This lightweight plugin will help your visitors navigate easily and reach to the navigation menu without wasting time.
 Install My Sticky Bar and improve your website’s user experience!
 If you want to change the CSS style, disable on scroll down or disable on specific pages. check out the <a href="https://premio.io/downloads/mystickymenu/" target="_blank" title="My Sticky Bar pro plans">Pro version</a>.</strong>

-By default, My Sticky Bar should make your menu sticky without any adjustments on your end - which means your menu should become sticky right out of the box.
+By default, My Sticky Bar (formerly myStickymenu) should make your menu sticky right away if you turn the sticky menu feature on - which means your menu should become sticky right out of the box.
 Sticky menu is designed to use element class ".navbar" as "Sticky Class".
 That value should be modified in plugin settings for different themes to make it work.
 Sticky Class is actually nothing more than an element class (or id) of the element that should become sticky.

 [youtube  https://www.youtube.com/watch?v=l9aRnPVuCVY]

 <strong>📢 Welcome Notification Bar:</strong> Use this powerful feature to create a beautiful floating sticky notification bar.
 No coding skill required, just turn it on, set up your announcement text and button, and voilà - your top notification bar is good to go!

 = 💪 BENEFITS =
 * Improve user experience by letting your visitors access the navigation menu and navigate to the pages they want when they want to.
 * Make your website look more modern with the sticky menu on desktop and mobile.
-* Increase number of pageviews and visitors' time on your website
+* Increase number of page views and visitors' time on your website
 * Create your own floating Welcome Bar and let your visitors know about your latest deals, announcements, or any other important information
 * The My Sticky Bar dashboard makes it easy for you to manage your top bars and sticky menus in one place!

 The sticky header function is localized (multi-language support) and responsive (as far as your theme is).
 Also, there is the possibility to add custom CSS code which makes this plugin very flexible, customizable, and user-friendly.
 You can also use the notification bar in any language.

-My Sticky Bar plugin is originally designed for Twenty Thirteen template but should work on any theme, like OceanWP, Nirvana Template, Travelify, Twenty Sixteen, Twenty Ten, Twenty Eleven, Max Magazine, Graduate, Lawyer theme, Spacious, Suits, and more.
+My Sticky Bar plugin is originally designed for Twenty Thirteen template but should work on any theme, like OceanWP, Nirvana Template, Twenty Sixteen, Twenty Ten, Twenty Eleven, Twenty Twenty-Five, Twenty Twenty-Four, Twenty Twenty-Three, Max Magazine, Graduate, Lawyer theme, Spacious, Suits, and more.

 My Sticky Bar is tested and compatible with Elementor website builder, Divi, WPBakery, Gutenberg, Visual composer, Beaver, and other WordPress website builders.

 = 🚀 WITH WELCOME BAR FEATURES YOU CAN: =
 * Display your floating bar at the top position